Roko Tui Dreketi

-The Roko Tui Dreketi is the Paramount Chief of Fiji's Rewa Province and of the Burebasaga Confederacy, to which Rewa belongs.
+The Roko Tui Dreketi is the title of the Paramount Chief of Fiji's Rewa Province and of the Burebasaga Confederacy, to which Rewa belongs.

 Details on the title

 This title is considered the second most senior in Fiji's House of Chiefs.
 The dynasty holding the title is the Tuisawau family.
 Unlike many other chiefly titles, this one is not reserved for males, as it had become a common occurrence among many other parts of Fiji.

 Recent history

 The present Roko Tui Dreketi is Ro Teimumu Vuikaba Tuisawau-Kepa, who was the Minister for Education in the Qarase government.
 She succeeded her late sister Ro Lady Lala Mara, Fiji's former First Lady, in 2004.